juanjoDiaz/streamparser-json/README.md

 * **write(token: TokenType, value: any)** alias to the Tokenizer write method.
 * **end()** alias to the Tokenizer end method.
-* **isEnded** readonly boolean property indicating whether the JSONparser is ended or is still accepting data.
+* **isEnded** readonly boolean property indicating whether the JSONParser is ended or is still accepting data.
 * **onToken(token: TokenType, value: any, offset: number)** alias to the Tokenizer onToken method. (write only).
 * **onValue(value: any)** alias to the Token Parser onValue method (write only).
 * **onError(err: Error)** alias to the Tokenizer/Token Parser onError method  (write only).